Celia2024-bit/TradeSystem/docs/architecture.md

 ## Overview

-The Bitcoin Trading System is built on a **4-thread architecture** designed for high-performance, real-time trading simulation.
+The Crypto Trading System is built on a **4-thread architecture** designed for high-performance, real-time trading simulation.
 The system uses thread-safe communication mechanisms and atomic operations to ensure data integrity and system reliability.

 ## System Architecture Diagram